blank4hd/trl_Sentiment_Analysis_with_Reinforcement_Learning/readme.md

 - **Input**: Type a custom airline tweet.
 - **Feedback**: Correct the model's prediction if it is wrong.
 - **RL Update**: In a full production loop, this feedback is saved as a preference pair to retrain the DPO model.

+---

+## Future Work

+- **Model Scale**: Upgrade from GPT-2 (Small) to a larger model like **Llama-2-7b** or **Mistral-7b** to improve reasoning capabilities on complex tweets.
+- **Reward Modeling**: Implement a separate Reward Model (RM) to provide more granular signals during RL training, rather than relying solely on the reference model divergence.
+- **Multilingual Support**: Expand the dataset to include non-English tweets to test cross-lingual sentiment adaptation.

+---

+## ⚠️ Limitations

+- **Base Model Size**: The project uses GPT-2 (124M parameters) due to compute constraints.
+While efficient, it struggles with highly nuanced sarcasm compared to modern LLMs.
+- **Synthetic Feedback**: The current Active Learning loop simulates human feedback in the notebook demo.
+In a real-world deployment, this would require a persistent database backend rather than a CSV file.

+---

+## 🙏 Acknowledgments

+- **Hugging Face TRL Library**: For providing the PPO and DPO trainer abstractions.
+- **Kaggle**: For hosting the _Twitter US Airline Sentiment_ dataset.
+- **Streamlit**: For enabling the rapid development of the interactive feedback UI.

 <!-- end list -->